 n.d.
 Simplified Technical English (ASD-STE100).
 AeroSpace and Defense Industries Association of Europe.

 Simplified Technical English (STE) is used everywhere, not only by the aerospace industry that created the standard, but by people in many different industries.
 STE is, at its core, a list of words that should and shouldn’t be used—including replacement suggestions—when writing instructions in English.
 It’s also got some quite grounding and thought–through examples available for other stuff than mere words, for example, suggested numbers of words per sentence.

 Use this link to register for a free copy of the latest edition of ASD-STE100.

 Halvorson, Kristina.
 2012.
 Content Strategy for the Web.
 New Riders.

 The best thing about this book is that it shows the value of establishing a content strategy to avoid the Hell where outdated, fragmented, unclear, and unknown documentation lives.

 Bhatti, Jared, Zachary Sarah Corleissen, Jen Lambourne, David Nunez, and Heidi Waterhouse.
 2021.
 Docs for Developers: An Engineer’s Field Guide to Technical Writing.
 Apress.

-This is the newest book of the bunch, and it’s mainly for developers.
-Still, it’s fairly modern and contains a few very good tips for modern technical writers, especially those who adhere to docs-as-code.
+This is the latest book of the bunch.
+It’s mainly for developers.
+It’s fairly modern and contains a few very good tips for modern technical writers, especially those who adhere to writing docs-as-code.

 Johnson, Tom. n.d.
 “Documenting APIs: A Guide For Technical Writers And Engineers.”
 I’d Rather Be Writing.
 Accessed August 5, 2022. https://idratherbewriting.com/learnapidoc/.